jedrichards/node-deployment/README.md

 - Exposes Monit's web-based front end on a specific port and controls access via a username and password.
 - Sends me an email via Gmail's SMTP servers when there's an alert.
 - Additionally monitors Apache and MySQL.

+Once Monit is properly set up we can stop using Upstart's API to start and stop the app (i.e. `sudo start proxy-node-app`) and start using Monit's instead (i.e. `sudo monit start proxy-node-app`).
+This has the advantage of

 ### Future thoughts